Chris Brookes: DDT Pro-Wrestling (2019–present)

 Brookes started wrestling for DDT Pro-Wrestling in June 2019.
-He notably began teaming with Masahiro Takanashi before naming themselves CDK (Calamari Drunken Kings).
-At Wrestle Peter Pan, Brookes and Takanashi defeated Moonlight Express (Mao and Mike Bailey).
-At Summer Vacation, Brookes lost to Konosuke Takeshita and did not win the KO-D Openweight Championship.
-From 29 November to 28 December 2019, Brookes was an entrant in the 2020 edition of the D-Oh Grand Prix where he tied Tetsuya Endo for first place in block A. A decision match was held between the two men which he lost.
-In January, Brookes announced that he would be moving to Japan for a whole year, as he wants DDT to be his number one commitment.
+He began teaming with Masahiro Takanashi, naming themselves CDK (Calamari Drunken Kings).
+At Wrestle Peter Pan, they defeated Moonlight Express (Mao and Mike Bailey).
+At Summer Vacation, Brookes lost to Konosuke Takeshita, failing to win the KO-D Openweight Championship.
+From 29 November to 28 December 2019, he was an entrant in the D-Oh Grand Prix, where he tied Tetsuya Endo for first place in block A. He lost the subsequent tie-breaking match to Endo.

-On 23 February 2020, at Into The Fight, he defeated Takeshita and became the inaugural DDT Universal Champion.
-On 20 March, at Judgement 2020: DDT 23rd Anniversary, he lost the title to Daisuke Sasaki.
+In January 2020, Brookes announced that he would spend the rest of the year in Japan, as he wanted DDT to be his primary commitment; soon after his announcement, the outbreak of the COVID-19 pandemic rendered him unable to leave the country anyway, and he eventually decided to settle there permanently.
+On 23 February at Into the Fight, he defeated Takeshita to become the inaugural DDT Universal Champion.
+On 20 March at Judgement 2020: DDT 23rd Anniversary, he lost the title to Daisuke Sasaki.

-On 14 March 2021, at Day Dream Believer 2021 he won his first DDT Extreme Championship title by defeating Shunma Katsumata in a Barbed Wire Coffin Deathmatch.
+On 14 March 2021 at Day Dream Believer 2021, Brookes won his first DDT Extreme Championship by defeating Shunma Katsumata in a barbed wire coffin deathmatch.

 On 20 March 2022, at Judgement 2022: DDT 25th Anniversary, CDK defeated Disaster Box (Harashima and Naomi Yoshimura) to win their first KO-D Tag Team Championship.
 On 23 April, Brookes won the King of Street Wrestling tournament by defeating Abdullah Kobayashi in the final.

-On 21 May 2023, Brookes won the King of DDT Tournament, after having defeated Jun Akiyama in the semifinals and Kazusada Higuchi in the finals, granting him a title shot for the KO-D Openweight Championship.
-On 23 July 2023, Brookes defeated Yuji Hino at Wrestle Peter Pan 2023 to become the 81st KO-D Openweight Champion.
-After two successful title defences, against Shigehiro Irie and Saki Akai, Brookes lost the title to Yuki Ueno at Ultimate Party 2023, to begin Ueno's first KO-D Openweight Championship reign.
-When speaking to reporters immediately after his title loss, Brookes announced the formation of a new stable within the DDT roster, called Schadenfreude International, which would include himself, Masahiro Takanashi, Antonio Honda, and Takeshi Masada.
+On 21 May 2023, Brookes won the King of DDT Tournament, defeating Jun Akiyama in the semifinals and Kazusada Higuchi in the finals; this earned him a title shot for the KO-D Openweight Championship.
+On 23 July at Wrestle Peter Pan 2023, he defeated Yuji Hino for the KO-D Openweight Championship.
+After two successful defenses, against Shigehiro Irie and Saki Akai, he lost the title to Yuki Ueno at Ultimate Party 2023.
+When speaking to reporters immediately after the loss, Brookes announced that he had formed a new stable called Schadenfreude International with Masahiro Takanashi, Antonio Honda, and Takeshi Masada.

-On 4 November 2024, Brookes defeated Shinya Aoki at Sumida Dramatic Dream to regain the KO-D Openweight Championship, becoming the 84th holder of the title.
+On 4 November 2024 at Sumida Dramatic Dream, Brookes defeated Shinya Aoki to regain the KO-D Openweight Championship.